moyu-ENV/codeAndData/mangroveStormShiftingDamage/readMe.md

 This folder contains the code and data for the study **_Shifting storm damage to global mangrove ecosystems under a changing climate_**.
 It includes **two datasets** and **two R scripts** used for analysis and figure generation.

 **Dataset:**
-- input.csv - recorded cyclone damage to mangrove ecosystems worldwide from 2001–2021, including 23 columns:
+- data.csv - recorded cyclone damage to mangrove ecosystems worldwide from 2001–2021, including 23 columns:
    - Sampling Information (Columns 1–14):
       - Sample ID – Unique identifier for each sample, representing a storm-cell pair
       - Landing – Storm landfall event associated with the sample